Stellafane 'Little Man' - click for Stellafane Home Page Flanders Pavilion header

 An open-sided Pole Barn

 Ever since I became involved with Stellafane in the mid-1990's, I remember there being talk of wanting a "Pole Barn" to permanently replace the tent used at convention.
 It took me a while to understand that a Pole Barn was a clear span building, a roof supported by two rows of stout poles; sometimes curtain walls were built along the poles, sometimes not.
-One would make a great, airy convention center, and solve so issues we had with the tent: In sunny weather, it was often to bright to see projected images; in rainy weather, the ground would often puddle up and with crowds get muddy.
+One would make a great, airy convention center, and solve some issues we had with the tent: In sunny weather, it was often to bright to see projected images; in rainy weather, the ground would often puddle up and with crowds get muddy.
 As I became more involved in club activities, it seemed that the club had an annual debate about when and how we could manage to build such a building, but for many years, we could not figure out how to do this.
 Some years it seemed it was just a year away; in other years it seemed hopeless.

 Moving Forward